vitesse soccer Academy

 SOCCER TRAINING

-➤ We communicate through WhatsApp.
-If you want to be added, please send a WhatsApp message to Michael Louter (423-737-7251) include the parent’s first name, last name and ‘2-v-2.’
+➤ Teams will communicate through WhatsApp.
+Please send a message through WhatsApp to Michael Louter (423-737-7251).
+In the message include parent’s first name and last name.

 • • •